Summary and Setup

 Prior to the interactive coding activities, we present “Episodes” on:

-1. Why Visualize Data: This covers how visualization can be a tool for creative problem solving in STEM research.
+1. Data Visualization Now: This covers how visualization can be a tool for scientific discovery in STEM research.
 The lesson examines how Du Bois turned to visualization as a tool for scientific analysis and communication to challenge false theories of racial inequality.

 2. Reading and Interpreting Charts: This introduces the four major chart types employed by Du Bois that are still in use today.
 It covers why we use particular chart types for specific types of data.